stuburger/react-delicious-form/README.md

 ## Example - creating inputs for your form

-Below is an example of what form input components might look like.
+Below is an example of what an Input and a FormSubmit component might look like.
 You can use the state of a field to determine when and how to display validation messages.
+Use form state to alter what class is applied to a button, etc. Feel free to copy paste!

 ```js
 // Input.js